-- i) Does the College have approved and widely disseminated social welfare policy that aims at enhancing the quality of student life? - ii) Does the College have in place approved and widely disseminated policy on welcoming new students? - iii) Does the College have in place approved and widely disseminated policy on welcoming foreign students?

-- iv) Are there adequate student counseling services equipped with qualified and competent staff? - v) Does the College have in place mechanisms for monitoring and evaluation of student welfare services with reference to international best practices? - vi) Are the findings from monitoring and evaluation, and benchmarking processes are used to continuously improve the quality of student welfare services.
+- i) Does the University has approved and widely disseminated social welfare policy that aims at enhancing the quality of student life? - ii) Does the University has in place approved and widely disseminated policy on welcoming new students? - iii) Does the University has in place approved and widely disseminated policy on welcoming foreign students? - iv) Are there adequate student counseling services equipped with qualified and competent staff? - v) Does the University has in place mechanisms for monitoring and evaluation of student welfare services with reference to international best practices? - vi) Are the findings from monitoring and evaluation, and bench-marking processes are used to continuously improve the quality of student welfare services.